codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_OPENBOT
 Pre-defined behaviour:
+* If there are buttons configured (see _WEBDRIVERIO_INPUT_NAVIGATION_BUTTONS_), click them one after the other
 * Waiting until the input text field is visible

-This has to be customized often - for example, to click away the typical "Cookie"-warning from a website, clicking on the chatbot button at the bottom right of the website, ...
+This has to be customized in most cases - for example, to click away the typical "Cookie"-warning from a website, clicking on the chatbot button at the bottom right of the website, ...
+In cases when it is not sufficient to click buttons (see _WEBDRIVERIO_INPUT_NAVIGATION_BUTTONS_), it is possible to specify Javascript code.

 The _samples/custom_ folder has an example for this scenario.